abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     c. **Notebook:** Used to explore data and build machine learning solutions.

-    d. **Environment:** Used to set up shared libraries, spark compute settings and resources for notebooks and spark job definitions.
+    d. **Environment:** Used to set up shared libraries, Spark compute settings and resources for notebooks and Spark job definitions.

-    e. **Data agent (preview):** Used to create conversational AI experiences that answer questions about data stored in lakehouses, warehouses, Power BI semantic models and KQL databases
+    e. **Data agent (preview):** Used to create conversational AI experiences that answer questions about data stored in lakehouses, warehouses, Power BI semantic models, and KQL databases

     f. **Python Notebook:** Used to import Python notebooks from a local machine.